Industrial Intrusion CTF

 Steps Taken

-• The document contained a vbs macro which was found by using binwalk to extract the file at vbaProject.bin located in the word directory.
+- The document contained a vbs macro which was found by using binwalk to extract the executable code found in vbaProject.bin within the unpacked files.

-• This binary file is in a compiled binary format which requires that it be decompiled.
-Luckily for us there is a very kind forensics expert from SANS who published a free tool to extract vbs code from compiled macro binarys named oledump.
+- This binary file is in a compiled binary format which requires it to be decompiled.
+Luckily for us there is a very kind forensics expert from SANS who published a free tool to extract vbs code from compiled macro binaries named oledump.
 The quick reference can be found here: https://www.sans.org/posters/oledump-py-quick-reference/ which contains a direct link to the authors self published zipped source code.

 buf = Array(144, 219, 177, 116, 108, 51, 83, 253, 137, 2, 243, 16, 231, 99, 3, 255, 62, 63, 184, 38, 120, 184, 65, 92, 99, 132, 121, 82, 93, 204, 159, 72, 13, 79, 49, 88, 76, 242, 252, 121, 109, 244, 209, 134, 62, 100, 184, 38, 124, 184, 121, 72, 231, 127, 34, 12, 143, 123, 50, 165, 61, 184, 106, 84, 109, 224, 184, 61, 116, 208, 9, 61, 231, 7, 184, 117, 186, 2, 204, 216, 173, _